-In the "Congregazione cattolica apostolica romana" or "Società Apostolica" as Helfert calls it,3 the password was "Eleuteria",3 the Adelfic word, and the sacred word "Ode".
-There was also another word The word "Eleuteria" was sometimes regarded as the name The jewel was a yellow cord with five knots. of the Society. tumult at Grenoble, which may have been the rising which took place during the revolution in Piedmont of 1821, and probably led to the discovery of these secrets, the words were changed to "Siete voi bastiglione?"
+In the "Congregazione cattolica apostolica romana" or "Società Apostolica '' as Helfert calls it, the password was "Eleuteria", the Adelfic word, and the sacred word "Ode".
+There was also another word "Filadelfia".
+The word "Eleuteria" was sometimes regarded as the name of the Society.
+The jewel was a yellow cord with five knots. tumult at Grenoble, which may have been the rising which took place during the revolution in Piedmont of 1821, and probably led to the discovery of these secrets, the words were changed to "Siete voi bastiglione?"
 (Are you a Bastiglione? a word the meaning of which is unknown) and placing two fingers held close together to the lips; to which the reply was "Yes" accompanied by stretching out the hand with three fingers extended.
-Ottolini 4 attributes the yellow cord and the words Eleuteria and Ode to the Centres; but as the Centres had other signs, one wonders whether Ottolini had not misread his authorities, especially as he is not supported in this respect by other writers. of this Society, according to Helfert, 5 were the pelican, the sun and the stars and the square and the compasses.
-The oath of the Society was 6: "I swear before God, who is the supreme vindicator of the Truth and the impartial Protector of all men, to be faithful to the Congregazione cattolica, not to reveal to anyone what shall be entrusted to me by my brethren and unite with them always in defence of the sublime morality of the Gospel, for the destruction of the enemies of social order and Christian charity, to help with all my intellect and strength the progress of our holy institution and the relief of indigent brethren. betray my trust, I consent to undergo the terrible punishment hurled by the Congregazione cattolica at traitors".
+Ottolini 4 attributes the yellow cord and the words Eleuteria and Ode to the Centres; but as the Centres had other signs, one wonders whether Ottolini had not misread his authorities, especially as he is not supported in this respect by other writers.
+The symbols of this Society, according to Helfert,5 were the pelican, the sun and the stars and the square and the compasses.
+The oath of the Society was 6: "I swear before God, who is the supreme vindicator of the Truth and the impartial Protector of all men, to be faithful to the Congregazione cattolica, not to reveal to anyone what shall be entrusted to me by my brethren and unite with them always in defence of the sublime morality of the Gospel, for the destruction of the enemies of social order and Christian charity, to help with all my intellect and strength the progress of our holy institution and the relief of indigent brethren.
+If I betray my trust, I consent to undergo the terrible punishment hurled by the Congregazione cattolica at traitors".
 The grips and words were masonic.
 Society, according to Luzio, had three degrees, of which according to Helfert,7 the lower ones were purely charitable and the higher one political, as is shown by the aims set out in the Constitution of the Society.
-The words of the Society were: "Union, Independence or Death.
-Una salus, Italianorum populorum foederatio, religionis et Supremi nostri Ponteficis exaltatio, anglica constitutoi, aliter bellum civile, mors atque omne genus calamitatum", a curious mixture of liberal and reactionary objects.
-Helfert 1 calls this Society also the "Società apostolica" (Apostolic Society).
-The Austrian police 2 thought they had discovered traces of it in Milan and called it "Società apostolica romana".
+The words of the Society Una salus, Italianorum populorum were: "Union, Independence or Death. foederatio, religionis et Supremi nostri Ponteficis exaltatio, anglica constitutoi, p.
+342. Tivaroni, 1815-1849, vol. iii., p.

-p.
-342.

-Tivaroni, 1815-1849, vol. iii., p.
 369.

 Helfert, p.
 127.

 Ottolini, p.
 93.

 Helfert, p.
 127.

-Luzio, Massoneria, etc., p.
+5 Helfert, p.
+127. 6 Luzio, Massoneria, etc., p.
 197.

-p.
-127.